Rod Smith (running back)

-Rod Smith (born January 10, 1992) is an American football running back for the Vegas Vipers of the XFL.
-He was signed by the Seattle Seahawks as an undrafted free agent in 2015.
-He played college football at Ohio State.
+Rod Smith (born January 10, 1992) is an American former professional football player who was a running back in the National Football League (NFL).
+Smith played college football for the Ohio State Buckeyes and was signed by the Seattle Seahawks as an undrafted free agent in 2015.
+Smith was also a member of the Dallas Cowboys, New York Giants, Tennessee Titans, Oakland Raiders, Carolina Panthers, and Vegas Vipers.

-Early years
+Early life

 Smith attended Paul Harding High School, where he received All-state and player of the year honors as a senior.
 He graduated after rushing 1,000 times for a SAC conference career rushing record of 6,625 yards and 66 touchdowns.

-As a senior, he also was an All-conference basketball player and was a part of the state's runner-up 4 × 100 metres relay team.
+As a senior, Smith also was an All-conference basketball player and was a part of the state's runner-up 4 × 100 metres relay team.

 College career

 Smith accepted a football scholarship from Ohio State University as a highly rated recruit.
-As a redshirt freshman, he appeared in 10 games, opening the season against the University of Akron with 18 carries for 74 yards and one touchdown.
-The next week against the University of Toledo he started to show a fumble problem, diminishing the coaching staff confidence in him.
-His production was limited the rest of the season behind Dan Herron, Carlos Hyde and Jordan Hall.
-He registered 29 carries for 116 yards and one touchdown, while playing mainly on special teams.
+As a redshirt freshman, he appeared in 10 games, opening the season against the University of Akron with 18 carries for 74 yards and a touchdown.
+The next week against the University of Toledo, Smith started to show a fumble problem, diminishing the coaching staff confidence in him.
+Smith's production was limited the rest of the season behind Dan Herron, Carlos Hyde and Jordan Hall.
+He registered 29 carries for 116 yards and a touchdown, while playing mainly on special teams.
 He was also suspended after missing the team flight to the 2012 Gator Bowl.

-As a sophomore, he was a backup behind Hyde and Jordan, appearing in 12 games with 32 carries for 215 yards and two touchdowns.
+As a sophomore, Smith was a backup behind Hyde and Jordan, appearing in 12 games with 32 carries for 215 yards and two touchdowns.
 He led the team in kickoff returns (13), total return yards (303) and return average (23.3).
-His best game came against Penn State University, tallying 4 carries for 48 yards.
+Smith's best game came against Penn State University, tallying four carries for 48 yards.

-As a junior, he was suspended for an undisclosed offseason incident for the season opener against the University at Buffalo.
-He fell back in the running back rotation behind Hyde, Jordan, Dontre Wilson and Ezekiel Elliott.
-He recorded 22 carries for 117 yards (5.3-yard average) and one touchdown.
+As a junior, Smith was suspended for an undisclosed offseason incident for the season opener against the University at Buffalo.
+He fell back in the running back rotation behind Hyde, Jordan, Dontre Wilson, and Ezekiel Elliott.
+Smith recorded 22 carries for 117 yards (5.3-yard average) and a touchdown.

-As a senior, he missed most of spring camp for academic reasons.
-He still emerged as the team's goal line running back behind sophomore starter Elliott, posting 24 carries for 101 yards and 4 touchdowns, while also contributing on special teams.
-On October 27, he was dismissed from the football team after a failed drug test and decided to declare for the NFL Draft.
-He finished his college career with 549 rushing yards on 107 carries with ten touchdowns.
+As a senior, Smith missed most of spring camp for academic reasons.
+He still emerged as the team's goal line running back behind sophomore starter Elliott, posting 24 carries for 101 yards and four touchdowns, while also contributing on special teams.
+On October 27, Smith was dismissed from the football team after a failed drug test and decided to declare for the NFL draft.
+Smith finished his college career with 107 carries for 549 yards and 10 touchdowns.